 Member Identification (ID) Cards: We will give each member an ID card.
-When you receive it, please look at it carefully.
-If any information is wrong, please call Member Services.
+Please look at it carefully.
+If any information is wrong, call Member Services.
 Your member ID card is important.
-It identifies your membership in the plan.
-You should carry it with you at all times.
-Always show your ID card to any provider before you receive services.
+It identifies your plan membership.
+Please carry it with you at all times.
+Always show your ID card to any provider before receiving services.
 If your card is lost or stolen, call Member Services for a new card.
 An ID card in itself is not enough to entitle you to plan benefits.
 To be entitled to plan benefits, you must be a properly enrolled member at the time you receive health care services.